JCSnap/Collection/README.md

 ### Alt-Tab

+ANOTHER MUST HAVE (especially if you are used to Window's alt tab).
 I still cannot get used to Mac's windows management.
 Especially if I have multiple windows of the same app (like chrome) open and I want to be able to navigate between each of them quickly.
 This brings the Windows navigation to your mac, and I wish I had discovered it sooner

 ### Shottlr

 I used it a lot when I need to share screenshots but I do not want to screenshot the whole screen, just snippets of the screen.
 I configured the capture area to my F1 key.
 I can press `F1` and drag a selection box on the part of the screen that I want to screenshot, I can then copy it and paste it into telegram or whatever.
 The scroll capture is also useful if you want to screenshot a long webpage or your longass code.

-### HazeOver

-Highlights your current active tab and darkens the rest.
-Mainly aesthetic rather than functional.
-If you have multiple windows, it also gives you a visual sense of which window is active

 ### Hustl